Can the Interior of My Granby Home Ever Look the Same After Severe Fire Damage?

 My Attempts Only Made the Situation Worse!
 How Do I Clean Up?

 Leave fire damage cleanup to our SERVPRO team of the Institute of Inspection, Cleaning and Restoration Certification (IICRC)-trained technicians.
 Rigorous coursework plus on the job experience under the tutelage of seasoned fire restorers helps our employees recognize the different types of soot commonly seen in household fires and then match the residues with effective propriety cleaners and appropriate techniques.
-Failure to follow these steps frequently results in smearing and setting in stains, and incomplete removal of corrosive residues.
+Failure to follow these steps frequently results in smearing and setting in stains and incomplete removal of corrosive residues.

 Is It Dangerous to Clean Up Soot?

 The air quality inside your home after a fire in Granby can give cause for concern.
 When we assess the scene, we likely recommend at least partial containment of the hardest-hit spaces to improve the conditions our workers and occupants endure during cleanup.
-Wrapping the area with 1.6 mil polyethylene and employing a negative pressure air scrubber forces airborne-residues through HEPA filters.
+Wrapping the area with 1.6 mil polyethylene and employing a negative pressure air scrubber forces airborne residues through HEPA filters.
 Our crews also wear personal protective equipment (PPE) to avoid inhaling the residues or allowing skin contact during the project.
 We suggest you and your family avoid the work areas as much as possible.

 How Can You Handle Severe Charring of Building Materials?

 We always trend toward the restoration of damaged materials rather than demolition and replacement.
 This approach is less disruptive and costly in both time and money, but it is not always appropriate for every scenario.
-As we work on returning soot-encrusted surfaces to preloss condition, we also encounter circumstances where the underlying material sustained significant damage from the heat and burning of the fire.
+As we work on returning soot-encrusted surfaces to preloss conditions, we also encounter circumstances where the underlying material sustained significant damage from the heat and burning of the fire.
 There are options short of rebuilding, even in severe cases.
 We also consider a hybrid response when some areas of fire damaged materials can emerge from aggressive cleaning intact and can return to function while another section cannot.
 Here are some strategies we use:

-Blistered and peeling finishes
+Blistered and Peeling Finishes

 - If brushing the loose finish reveals relatively undamaged material beneath, refinishing or painting can proceed after thorough cleaning and drying.